 How it works: Aggregators monitor real-time locational marginal prices (LMP).
 When prices spike (due to high demand, transmission constraints, or renewable curtailment), batteries discharge into the grid and get paid wholesale rates.

-Revenue potential: $400-$1,200/year for residential batteries (highly variable based on market conditions, location, and optimization strategy).
+Revenue potential: highly variable for residential batteries, based on market conditions, location, and optimization strategy.

 Performance requirement: